RFA0608/QQS3C/README.md

+# ⚠️
+This paper doesn't accurately account for the code.
+Ready to renewally update Readme and technical resources untill 251113

 # QQS3C
 QQS3C provides the drive code for cryptographic control for the Quanser Qube Servo 3 model.
 The code transforms dynamic controllers through various methods and then drives the system through computationally homomorphic cryptography.